radiodee1/exercise-app/README.md

 ## `.env` file

 Maybe make your own one of these.
 Put it at the root of `client`.
+On heroku, set these variables using the online console.
+Also for heroku set BACKEND_PORT and BACKEND_URL to empty strings.

 ```
 VUE_APP_BACKEND_PORT=3010